AP Exclusive: Dozens allege abuse at youth detention center

 The Associated Press doesn’t generally identify victims of sexual assault, but David Meehan, who is now 38, said he wanted to come forward publicly after realizing that he and others were harmed not just by individual staffers but by a system.

-“They didn’t do anything they were supposed to do to protect me as a person or any of my rights as a human being,” Meehan said.
+“They didn’t do anything they were supposed to do to protect me as a person or any of my rights as a human being,” said Meehan, the lead plantiff in the lawsuit.
 “The juvenile justice system needs some type of oversight.
 I understand the need for privacy to protect the children, but they have put such a canopy over everything that we don’t know if the kids are safe.”

 The lawsuit names a dozen defendants, including the state, the detention center and the agencies overseeing it.
 It also names the two former counselors facing criminal charges — Jeffrey Buskey and Stephen Murphy — and four other men who worked at the center, which houses children who have been ordered to a secure institution by the juvenile justice system.

-The Department of Health and Human Services does not comment on pending litigation, and referred questions to the attorney general’s office, which in July announced a broad criminal investigation into the youth center.
-A spokeswoman for that office did not respond to a request for comment Saturday, nor did attorneys for Buskey and Murphy.
+The Department of Health and Human Services does not comment on pending litigation, and referred questions to the attorney general’s office, which in July announced a broad criminal investigation into the youth center, including whether additional children were subject to physical or sexual violence.
+The spokeswoman for that office said Saturday that officials will review the lawsuit as that investigation continues.
+Attorneys for Buskey and Murphy did not respond to requests for comment.

 Meehan, who was at the detention center from December 1995 to January 1999, declined to discuss his time there because of the ongoing criminal case.
 But the lawsuit describes years of alleged abuse, starting about a year after his arrival.
-Buskey is accused of gaining Meehan’s trust by giving him snacks and coveted work assignments, and arranging for him to play basketball with a local high school team.
+Buskey, 53, is accused of gaining Meehan’s trust by giving him snacks and coveted work assignments, and arranging for him to play basketball with a local high school team.
 But by early 1998, he and Murphy were allegedly raping and beating him almost daily.

 The lawsuit also alleges that a third staffer raped Meehan once while another employee stood guard.
 Another staffer is accused of holding Meehan down during assaults, and a supervisor is accused of denying him help.
 According to the lawsuit, the supervisor saw Meehan crying with a black eye and split lip, but when Meehan said he had been beaten and raped, cut him off and said, “Look little fella, that just doesn’t happen.”
 Around the same time, a nurse who observed Meehan crying, with his face bruised and nose broken, told him his injuries appeared to be self-inflicted, according to the lawsuit.

-In a post on a fundraising website he appears to have written in August, Buskey, 53, of Boston, said he is innocent and described himself as “a doting grandfather, a loving father, and a kind person.”
+In a post on a fundraising website he appears to have written in August, Buskey said he is innocent and described himself as “a doting grandfather, a loving father, and a kind person.”

-Murphy, 50, of Danvers, Massachusetts, worked until July as a clubhouse attendant for the Boston Red Sox, which has suspended him without pay.
-His attorney has said he doesn’t know the victim and denies all the charges.
+Murphy, a 50-year-old Massachusetts resident, worked until July as a clubhouse attendant for the Boston Red Sox, which has suspended him without pay.
+His attorney has said Murphy doesn’t know the victim and denies all the charges.

 Meehan said he landed in the detention center after running away from a physically abusive home and joining what he described as a biker gang of thieves.
 After one arrest, he said he was being transported back to a pre-trial holding facility when another teen already at the center told him about being raped and beaten.
 Meehan said they persuaded the sheriff’s deputy to stop for a bathroom break and then fled, still wearing their handcuffs.
 They were on the run for two weeks before being caught.